davideamato/extract_tables/README.md

 <h2> Core Dependency </h2>

+This requires Python 3.
+It was developed in Python 3.7 and 3.8 so the known minimum is Python 3.7+

 This utilises the python package [tabula](https://tabula-py.readthedocs.io/en/latest/tabula.html) to read tables within a pdf.
 As this package is a python wrapper of [tabula-java](https://github.com/tabulapdf/tabula-java), has [java as a dependency](https://pypi.org/project/tabula-py/).